ThisWeekInBlenderDev/source/content/include_intro.rst

-*This Week in Blender Development* is openly developed on `Github <https://github.com/ThisWeekInBlenderDev>`__ so please report any recommendations, bugs, or PRs there.
+*This Week in Blender Development* is openly developed on `Github <https://github.com/ThisWeekInBlenderDev>`__ so please report any recommendations, bugs, or PRs for this website there.

+If you have idea for some great feature that you think should be part of Blender try making a post on https://blender.community/c/rightclickselect/

 .. tip::